 Because we can make it easily in a single pot, it's best to prepare everything beforehand and just start stirring after every ingredient.
 This is what you'll need to make this dish:

-- Green onion - in this dish, it can be a great substitute to white onions.
-Green onions are best for adding flavor and acidity.
+- Green onions - Green onions are best for adding flavor and acidity.

 Equipment: